plaisier-lab/U5_hNSC_Neural_G0/index.md

 - Three hypergeometric p-values for overlaps with YAP target genes which are printed out to the console.

 #### 2. Resolving the flow of cells through the cell cycle using RNA velocity
 We added directionality to the edges using RNA velocity which computes the ratio of unspliced to spliced transcripts and infers the likely trajectory of cells through a two-dimensional single cell embedding, e.g. tSNE.
 The RNA velocity trajectories delineate the cell cycle in the expected orientation.
-First, we use velocyto to realign the transcriptome and tabulate spliced and unspliced transcript counts for each gene (we provide the result of this and not the raw data and genome build from 10X are very large [genome build used from cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#hg19_3.0.0)):
+First, we use velocyto to realign the transcriptome and tabulate spliced and unspliced transcript counts for each gene (we provide the result of this and not the raw data; the genome build from 10X is very large [genome build used from cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/release-notes/build#hg19_3.0.0)):

 ```console
 root@ef02b3a45938:/files/U5_hNSC_Neural_G0# velocyto run10x -m hg19_rmsk.gtf WT genes.gtf